 Great Capricorn Beetle Physical Description

-Their antennae are a unique feature.
-Sexual dimorphism is displayed by this species, in terms of antennae length.
-Among females, these roughly equal the length of their body.
-Among males, however, they may be as much as twice the length of the body itself.
+Most notably, its antennae represent its most distinguishing physical feature.
+The astounding species does display the trait of sexual dimorphism.
+But, in it case, it does so in terms of antennae length.
+Among females, these roughly equal the length of the body.
+Among males, however, these often equal as much as twice the length of the body itself.

-They also possess a row of tough ridges along the abdomen.
-These are rubbed against a hard surface, such as a tree branch, to produce a loud stridulation, which they use to attract potential mates.
+Finally, it also possesses a row of comparatively tough ridges along the abdomen.
+These it vigorously rubs against a hard surface, such as a tree branch.
+The insect does this to produce a surprisingly loud stridulation.
+This it uses to attract potential mates, during mating season.

-Their diet is saproxylic in nature.
-They commonly live, feed, and reproduce in the same location they hatched in.
-Females lay as many as 300 eggs after mating.
+Additionally, its diet remains entirely saproxylic in nature.
+Most individuals also commonly live, feed, and reproduce in the same location they hatched in.
+This characteristic leads to its being considered a harmful pest in certain parts of its range.
+Another reason is the fact that females lay as many as 300 eggs after mating.